Visiting the museum

 Free admission and activities for all.
 Booking advised for the guided tours at 2.30 pm and 4 pm.
 For information and bookings, call 02 33 32 40 07.

-In July and August, on Mondays and Fridays, the museum offers guided tours of the temporary exhibition and permanent collections.
+In July and August, on Thursdays, the museum offers guided tours in French of the temporary exhibition and permanent collections.

 Full price: €6.
 Reduced price: €5.
 Booking advised for the tour at 2.30 pm.
 Length 1h.
 For information and bookings, call 02 33 32 40 07.